deepshamenghani/R_Python_Reticulate/README.md

 Additionally, for a more detailed explanation and full learnsing from this step, please see our article at **Add link when published**.

 ### Step 3: Data Exploration
-Now that we had our data in R, it was easy to explore the data using summary statistics and data visualizations.
+Now that we had our data in R, it was easy to explore the data using summary statistics and data visualizations using ggplot.
 Using this information, we could draw conclusions about what kind of yarn to buy.
 You can see the code for this step in `Ravelry_visualize.qmd`

 First, we cleaned the data to ensure the columns were in the right formats, and the data was cleaned to make our visuals.
 Some examples of this included simplifiying yarn weight categories, clarrifying lables and discriptions, parsing relevant information like pattern author, and more.